RakhithJK/dotnet-vscode-csharp-wiki/Troubleshooting:-'The-.NET-Core-SDK-cannot-be-located.'-errors.md

 What this error means is that this extension ran the command `dotnet` and `dotnet` was **NOT** found on the `PATH` within the extension's process.

-If you don't have the .NET Core SDK installed, fixing this error is usually simple enough: visit https://dot.net/core-sdk-vscode to download the .NET Core SDK.
+If you don't have the .NET Core SDK installed, fixing this error is usually simple enough: visit https://dot.net/core-sdk-vscode to download and install the .NET Core SDK.

 If you do have the .NET Core SDK installed, then this means that the directory containing `dotnet` (Linux and macOS) or `dotnet.exe` (Windows) is not on your `PATH`, at least in this extension's process.
 The rest of this page will provide advice on understanding why.